dotnet/csharpstandard/standard/expressions.md

 <!-- markdownlint-enable MD028 -->
 > *Note*: The above grammar is not ANTLR-ready due to the context sensitive lexical rules.
-As with other lexer generators ANTLR supports context sensitive lexical rules, for example using its *lexical modes*, but this is an implementation detail and therefore not part of this Standard. *end note*
+As with other lexer generators ANTLR supports context sensitive lexical rules, for example using its *lexical modes*, but this is an implementation detail and therefore not part of this specification. *end note*

 An *interpolated_string_expression* is classified as a value.
 If it is immediately converted to `System.IFormattable` or `System.FormattableString` with an implicit interpolated string conversion ([§10.2.5](conversions.md#1025-implicit-interpolated-string-conversions)), the interpolated string expression has that type.
 Otherwise, it has the type `string`.